gecio/gecio.github.io/docs/_imke/addons/cluster-autoscaler/index.en.md

 ### Step 4

-Go over to the cluster and check the Pods in the kube-system Namespace using the kubectl command.
+Go over to the cluster and check the pods in the kube-system namespace using the kubectl command.

 ```bash
 $ kubectl get deployment -n kube-system